 Ways to Use Your Home's Equity

-With a real estate home equity line of credit the interests rates that are offered are usually much lower that those you would pay on a cash-out refinance mortgage and include other tax advantages.
+With a real estate home equity line of credit, the interest rates that are offered are usually much lower than those you would pay on a cash-out refinance mortgage and include other tax advantages.
 You are also only paying interest and making payments on the amount of money you owe at that time rather than an entire amount of a loan.